- Impressive standard safety features

 The XC90 earns an 7 out of 10 on our safety scale, with credit for its NHTSA ratings and its advanced safety technology.
 (Read more about how we rate cars.)

 Federal testers give the XC90 a five-star overall rating for crash safety, including a four-star score in the calculated rollover test.
-The IIHS largely agrees, but the XC90 hasn't been tested for front passenger protection, a new test the IIHS deems necessary for Top Safety Pick status.
-The XC90's “Marginal” score in the new headlight rating test also keeps it from the award.
+The IIHS largely agrees, but the XC90 hasn't been tested for front passenger protection.
+The XC90's “Marginal” score in the new headlight rating test also keeps it from a Top Safety Pick award.

 All XC90s come equipped with a standard complement of seven airbags, including side curtain airbags for rear passengers to protect occupants during a rollover crash.
 Stability and traction control systems are standard, and a rearview camera is included on all trim levels.